 Measles can kill!

-Bottom line, your child must have a measles vaccine.
+The bottom line, your child must have a measles vaccine.
 Having a timely vaccine is the only way to avoid SSPE.
 Adoption is a wonderful thing.
 Watching a child die from a preventable disease is terrible.
-Emmy’s Hope is that no child gets SSPE.
+Emmy hopes that no child gets SSPE.